Xeon 6780E vs Xeon Platinum 8570

 So, is Xeon Platinum 8570 better than Xeon 6780E?

 Yes.
-Xeon Platinum 8570 is the better overall CPU here.
-You are getting a 5.4% average FPS lead across 50 shared CPU game tests in our data and 8.1% better PassMark, which makes it the stronger all-around choice.
+Xeon Platinum 8570 is the better all-around CPU here.
+It gives you a 5.4% average FPS lead across 50 shared CPU game tests in our data and 8.1% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon Platinum 8570 is the better pick here.
+If gaming is the priority, Xeon Platinum 8570 is the better pick.
 According to our tests, it delivers 5.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Platinum 8570 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Platinum 8570 is the stronger fit.
 You are getting 8.1% better PassMark, backed by 56 cores and 112 threads.
-It also carries the larger cache pool with 177.8% larger total L3 cache (300 MB vs 108 MB).
+It also has the larger cache pool with 177.8% larger total L3 cache (300 MB vs 108 MB).

 Which one is the smarter buy today, not just the cheaper CPU?